eltillo104/dog-project-master/README.md

 In this project, I built my first neural network and used it to predict daily bike rental ridership.

 Imagine you own a Bike Sharing company and you want to know how many bikes you're going to need for potential customers.
-I programmed a neural network to predict how many bikes we're going to need based from historical data.
+I programmed a neural network to predict how many bikes we're going to need making use of our historical data.
 ### Dog Breed Classifier

 In this project, I built a Convolutional Neural Network that processes user-supplied dog images and gives an estimate of the dog's breed.